beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 The release profile has been slightly tweaked to produce a smaller binary, and should already be optimized for speed.

-Now, running the following inside our project should run the hello-world Rust binary:
+Now, running the following inside our project should compile and run the Rust binary in release mode:

 <Console entries={[
-"cargo run --release -q",
+"cargo run -qr",
 { text: "Hello, world!", prefix: "", cl: "text-info" }
 ]} />